 Accommodation and Food

-Housing in Stratford is in small bed and breakfast hotels.
+Housing in Stratford is in bed and breakfast accomodation, or local hotels and hostels.
 In Stratford, as at Oxford, students have their usual food allowance augmented.

 Students taking a Shakespeare class with ASE are usually also taken to see the Shakespeare Trust archive.